Hyperrcompute/Nodeflare-Docs/docs/overview/overview-our-features.md

 ---
 # 🚀 Our Features

-Discover how **Hypercompute** empowers you with secure, peer-to-peer access to GPU compute—whether you're consuming or supplying—on a global, decentralized marketplace.
+Discover how **Hyperrcompute** empowers you with secure, peer-to-peer access to GPU compute—whether you're consuming or supplying—on a global, decentralized marketplace.

 ---